Go the Distance: Film version

 The song was recorded by American actor Roger Bart in his film role as the singing voice of Hercules.

 "Go the Distance" is performed in the film by Hercules (age 15), who possesses god-like strength and finds it increasingly hard to fit in with his peers.
 The song serves as Hercules' prayer to the Gods to help him find where he truly belongs.
 His prayers are answered, as he is revealed to be the long-lost son of Zeus, king of the gods.
 Hercules is also told that he must become a true hero in order to rejoin his father on Mount Olympus.
 The number is later reprised when Hercules sets off on his quest to become a true hero, proclaiming that he wants to "go the distance" in order to prove himself.

 Michael Bolton version

 American singer-songwriter Michael Bolton recorded a pop version of the song for the film's end credits.
 This version, produced by Walter Afanasieff and Bolton himself, was later included on Bolton's eleventh studio album, All That Matters (1997).
 Bolton's version was released as a commercial single by Walt Disney Records on May 20, 1997.
 It peaked at number 24 on the US Billboard Hot 100.

 The accompanying music video for Bolton's version was directed by Dani Jacobs.
 Sections of it were filmed in the Great Hall of the Brooklyn Museum and feature Bolton performing the song, intercut with scenes from Hercules.
-Vocal Spectrum did a cover version of this Bolton's version.
+Vocal Spectrum, a barbershop quartet, did a cover version of this Bolton's version.